maciej-bartynski/fadro/docs/task-log.md

    - Additional installed developer tools
    - CI/CD pipeline setup and required configuration files
    - Frameworks or libraries in use (or if code is vanilla)
+3. Re-think how to organise this knowledge into direct, descriptive files, without unnecessary, to obvious or made-up informations.
-3. Decide which details belong in `README.md` and which belong in `docs/DEVELOPMENT.md` (see file-specific requirements below).
+4. Decide which content belong in `README.md` and which belong in `docs/DEVELOPMENT.md` (see file-specific requirements below).

 ---